-REMIC's were authorized under the Tax Reform Act of 1986 that holds commercial and residential mortgages in trust, and issues securities representing an undivided interest in these mortgages.
-A REMIC, which can be a corporation, trust, association, or partnership, assembles mortgages into pools and issues pass-through certificates, multi class bonds similar to a collateralized mortgage obligation (CMO), or other securities to investors in the secondary mortgage market.
+REMICs were authorized under the Tax Reform Act of 1986 which holds commercial and residential mortgages in trust, and issues securities representing an undivided interest in these mortgages.
+A REMIC, which can be a corporation, trust, association, or partnership, assembles mortgages into pools and issues pass-through certificates, multi-class bonds similar to a collateralized mortgage obligation (CMO), or other securities to investors in the secondary mortgage market.
 Mortgage-backed securities issued through a REMIC can be debt financings of the issuer or a sale of assets.
-The Tax Reform Act eliminated the double taxation of income earned at the corporate level by an issuer and dividends paid to securities holders, thereby allowing a REMIC to structure a mortgage backed securities offering as a sale of assets, effectively removing the loans from the originating lender's balance sheet, rather than a debt financing in which the loans remain as balance sheet assets.
+The Tax Reform Act eliminated the double taxation of income earned at the corporate level by an issuer and dividends paid to securities holders, thereby allowing a REMIC to structure a mortgage-backed securities offering as a sale of assets, effectively removing the loans from the originating lender's balance sheet, rather than a debt financing in which the loans remain as balance sheet assets.
 A REMIC itself is exempt from federal taxes, although income earned by investors is fully taxable.
-As a tax-exempt entity, a REMIC may invest only in qualified mortgages and permitted investments, including single family or multifamily mortgages, commercial mortgages, second mortgages, mortgage participation's, and federal agency pass-through securities.
-Non mortgage assets, such as credit card receivables, leases, and auto loans are ineligible investments.
+As a tax-exempt entity, a REMIC may invest only in qualified mortgages and permitted investments, including single-family or multifamily mortgages, commercial mortgages, second mortgages, mortgage participation, and federal agency pass-through securities.
+Non-mortgage assets, such as credit card receivables, leases, and auto loans are ineligible investments.
 The Tax Reform Act made it easier for savings institutions and real estate investment trusts to hold mortgage securities as qualified portfolio investments.
-A savings institutions, for instance, can include REMIC-issued mortgage backed securities as qualifying assets in meeting federal requirements for treatment as a savings and loan for tax purposes.
+A savings institution, for instance, can include REMIC-issued mortgage-backed securities as qualifying assets in meeting federal requirements for treatment as a savings and loan for tax purposes.

 Major Issuers of REMICs